quantum5/bird-filter/README.md

 6. Create a cron job that runs `make-prefix-limits` followed by `birdc configure`.
 Daily is a reasonable cadence.

-## RPKI filtering
+## RPKI ROA filtering

-While this filter library implements RPKI, you still need to populate the `rpki4` and `rpki6` routing tables via an `rpki` protocol in `bird`.
+While this filter library implements RPKI Route Origin Authorization (ROA) filtering, you still need to populate the `rpki4` and `rpki6` routing tables via an `rpki` protocol in `bird`.
 Otherwise, all routes will be treated as RPKI unknown.
 This can be configured as follows:

 ```
 protocol rpki {